intel-system-studio/samples/README.md

 On the same property panel, select the "**Behavior**" tab and clear the "**Build (Incremental build)**" field so it is blank, as shown in the image below.
-Optionally, you can set this field so match one of the `Makefile` build make targets.
+Optionally, you can set this field to match one of the build targets in the `Makefile`.

 >   **NOTE:** If you choose to not use the default or "blank" make target you
 >   will have to inspect the sample's `Makefile` for options.
 The precise name